Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 **4. Payment Integration**

-● The system must support online payment for all parking and carpool related fees via FPX or equivalent.
+● The system must support online payment for all parking and carpool related fees via FPX or equivalent gateway.

 ● Payment status must be verified and recorded prior to confirmation of booking.

 **5. Feedback and Notifications**

-● Users will be able to submit feedback and assess their ride experiences and the feedback must be tagged with priority levels for stakeholder review.
+● Users will be able to submit feedback and assess their ride experiences and the feedback shall be tagged with priority levels for stakeholder review.

 ● The system will send notifications for requests, updates, and confirmations in real-time.

+● The system shall b e verified and recorded before booking confirmation.

 **Non-Functional Requirements:**

 **1. Performance**

-● The primary functionality for the system (login, booking, payment) will perform in <2–5 seconds.
+● The primary functionality for the system (login, booking, payment) will perform in under 2–5 seconds.

 ● The system will be able to accommodate many users simultaneously with no reduction in service.